felicity-borg/Microsoft-TDSP/Docs/GetStartedWithJupyter.md

 * **Invite**: on the top right if you want to add others to your project.
 See [Add users to a project or team](https://docs.microsoft.com/en-us/azure/devops/organizations/security/add-users-team-project?view=azure-devops).
 You can only invite users who are already in your organization.

-## Add a repository to your project
+## 2. Add a Git repo to your project

 1. Navigate to the **Repos** page in your project, hover your mouse over the name of your project and select the **Repos** icon.
 ![](https://docs.microsoft.com/en-us/azure/devops/repos/git/media/repo-mgmt/select-project-repos.png?view=azure-devops)